wabicai/hardware-sdk-docs/connect-to-hardware/hardware-sdk/started.md

    * Entering the hardware unlock PIN code in the software is implemented through the corresponding `EVENT`.
    * Requests requiring hardware confirmation will also inform the client through `EVENT`, like opening or closing confirmation windows.

-By default, the device's PIN code input is handled by the software. if you need the hardware to handle related EVENTs, additional steps are required.
+By default, the device's PIN code input is handled by the software.
+If you need the hardware to handle related EVENTs, additional steps are required.

 To ensure that you can fully understand and correctly handle these events, we recommend that you thoroughly refer to our [Event documentation](config-event.md).